 4. Harry Potter

 It’s been 20 plus years since the original books came out, and Harry Potter costumes are still going strong, especially now that some of the original fans are having kids of their own.

 This is on my family Halloween costume bucket list if only I can get my girls to dress up as the Rockford Peaches with me one day.
 I’d love to make my husband be Stillwell Angel or borrow my little nephew (and give him a chocolate bar) to make the costume complete.

 Like A League of Their Own, Mario Kart also came out in 1992, making it a fun throwback yet still a timely costume for a video game still going strong today on Nintendo Switch.

 This movie classic has so many fun options for the family—from the classic trio of the Cowardly Lion, Scarecrow, and Tin Man to the star of the show, Dorothy, and the witches.
 Let your kid chose their favorite and fill in from there!

 This is an easy-to-execute and Instagram-worthy option for parents with babies who can sit propped happily in a pot.

 This costume can be easy and homespun or super creative, depending on your crafting ability.
-Plus, the garden has tons of inspiration beyond those pictured here — think mother nature, toadstools, flowers, or other insects, like Target’s hilarious praying mantis costume for kids and adults.
+Plus, the garden has tons of inspiration beyond those pictured here—think mother nature, toadstools, flowers, or other insects.

 Is the song in your head already?
 We’re sorry.
 But if your kid loves “Baby Shark,” they’re sure to love this family costume.